jpbnetley/json-patch-array-transform/README.md

 ## Goal

-When an array is removed, the array should default to an emoty array
+When an array is removed, the array should default to an empty array

 ```js
 const original = {